Gina-Frankel/CV/README.md

 ### Problem solving

 At Makers Academy I refined my problem-solving approach.
 External reviewers have provided feedback that I can break down problems very thoroughly.
-I use a variety of method to analyse problems, which include input and output tables, User Stories, diagrams and diagrams.
+I use a variety of method to analyse problems, which include input and output tables, User Stories, and diagrams.
 When I come across something I am not sure how to code I use divergent thinking methods to come up with multiple solutions.
 These methods include brainstorming, experimentation and research.
 I will then select the best solution.

 In my previous career as a teacher, I come across many educational challenges.
 I used design thinking processes to solve these problems by creating innovative resources.
 For example, I created a game to help children who were struggling with understanding the foundations of maths.